GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/apple-touch-icon/index.md

   - apple-touch-icon
 ---

-iOS Safari users can manually add Progressive Web Apps to their homescreens.
+iOS Safari users can manually add [Progressive Web Apps (PWAs)](/discover-installable) to their home screens.
 You can specify what icon should appear on iOS homescreens by adding a `<link rel="apple-touch-icon" href="/example.png">` tag to the `<head>` of your page.
 If your page doesn't have this link tag, iOS generates an icon from page content.